-A native of Washington, D.C., Ben graduated summa cum laude with both a B.S. from the Wharton School and a B.A. from the College of Arts & Sciences at the University of Pennsylvania in 2001.
-He earned a J.D. from Columbia Law School in 2006, where he was a James Kent Scholar and an editor of the Columbia Law Review.
-He joined the firm in 2007 after clerking for the Honorable Dennis Jacobs, Chief Judge, United States Court of Appeals for the Second Circuit.
+A native of Washington, D.C., Ben graduated summa cum laude from the University of Pennsylvania in 2001, earning both a B.S. from the Wharton School and a B.A. from the College of Arts & Sciences.
+He then graduated at the top of his class in Columbia Law School in 2006, earning the James Kent Scholar designation each year.

 Ben joined the firm in 2007 after clerking for the Honorable Dennis Jacobs, then-Chief Judge of the United States Court of Appeals for the Second Circuit.
 He currently serves as the Vice Chair of the firm’s Budget Committee.

 Though all cases vary and none is predictive, Ben’s experience also includes:

 - Lead trial counsel in Hatch Waxman infringement action, procuring injunction for patentee on all asserted claims.

 - Defense counsel in several antitrust litigations brought in the high-tech industry, alleging monopolization and restraints of trade.

 - Lead defense counsel for pharmaceutical companies in consolidated antitrust cases pending in the Southern District of New York and the District of Delaware.

 - Defense counsel in district court proceedings brought by competitors and purchasers alleging monopolization by means of refusal to deal, sham litigation, and improper listings in the FDA’s Orange Book.